 After glancing at your profile for a mere 15 seconds, a decision is made.
 If they like, they will read on.
 If they don’t, you will have to try again next time.

-The personal statement is by far the hardest section to write on your CV.
+The personal statement is the hardest section to write on your CV.
 Thankfully, we have put together a complete guide for you to write a great one.

 - What is a CV Personal Statement and its importance.